Siberian Tatars: Physical anthropology

 Among Siberian Tatars there are various phenotypes: Uraloid (Mongoloid with Caucasoid elements), Mongoloid, and Caucasoid (influence of Volga-Ural Tatars and Siberian Bukharans).

 Like most of the modern indigenous human groups of West Siberia, Siberian Tatars reveal traits that are specific of West-Sibirid anthropological type.
 Siberian Tatars show a combination of features characteristic of both eastern and western Eurasians.

+West Sibirid is divided into Uralic (Ugric and Sub-Ugric subtypes) and Ob-Irtysh (Tobol-Barabinsk and Tom-Narym subtypes) types..
+To Ugric type belong Ob-Ugric peoples, while to the Ob-Irtysh type belong Selkups and Turkic peoples of the West Siberian plain (Siberian Tatars, Khakas, Altaians).

 Among the modern populations, those closest to the Ust-Ishim people are the Tobol-Irtysh Tatars, especially Tyumen Tatars and Kurdak-Sargat Tatars, implying genetic continuity with the medieval groups.

 The Ob-Irtysh Mongoloid anthropological type of the West Siberian race, which include Khanty, Mansi and other indigenous peoples of Russian Asia may have roots in Southeast Asia.

 Origin and ethnogenesis

 The term Siberian Tatar covers three autochthonous groups, all Sunni Muslims of the Hanafi madhhab, found in southern Siberia.
 They are remnants of the Khanate of Sibir, which was conquered by Russia in 1582.

 Geographically, the Siberian Tatars are divided into three main groups, each speaking their own dialect.
 Although the Siberian Tatar language has been sometimes considered a dialect of Tatar, detailed linguistic study demonstrates that Siberian Tatar idioms are quite remote from Volga Tatar by origin.
 Siberian Tatars' ancestry can be traced back to Turkic, Mongolic, Ket, Samoyedic and Ugric tribes.

+According to N. F. Katanov, who studied the legends of Siberian Tatars, the army of Kuchum Khan was divided into four wings: Kordak, Turaly, Ayaly, and Baraba.